mintbean-group/minty-news-backend/README.md

 * ability to log out

 ## REST API AVAILABLE
 The is a stand alone API that serves the collections on Minty Fresh should you wish to build your own front-end application:
 Deployed at: https://t3minty-api.herokuapp.com/  and accepts all requests via for example fetch or axios.
-Contact one of the team for the endpoint documentation.
+Contact one of the team for the endpoint documentation by emailing one of us: mintyfreshdevs@gmail.com